 The global path analyses showed that flowering phenology affected fitness through effects on the intensity of predation by P. alcon in both years (Fig. 2).
 Early development of floral structures had a direct negative effect on the number of intact fruits in 2010 but not in 2011.
 In both study years, a higher flower number directly increased the number of intact fruits, but also increased predation, which lead to a decrease in fitness.
 There were no effects of shoot height on predation or fitness.
 The results were similar for the model where indirect effects were mediated by the probability of predator attack (Appendix S3).
 Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S6).
 Models fitted for each population and year (Table 4, Appendices S4-5) identified both direct and indirect effects of phenology and number of flowers on fitness, while effects of shoot height were not significant in most of the cases.
-The size of effects varied among populations and years, as evident from the unstandardized coefficients (Appendix S9).
+The size of effects varied among populations and years, as evidenced by the unstandardized coefficients (Appendix S9).
 On average, advancing phenology by one stage (i.e. flowering approximately one week earlier) increased the probability of being attacked by the predator by 9% (Appendix S5) and lead to an additional 0.87 eggs laid per plant (Appendix S9).
 Each additional egg laid on a plant, in turn, reduced the number of intact fruits by 0.08 on average (Appendix S9).
-Multiplying these effects gives an estimated mean butterfly-mediated reduction in fitness of a one-stage advancement in phenology of 0.05 intact fruits, approximately corresponding to 25 seeds.
+Multiplying these effects gives an estimated mean butterfly-mediated reduction in fitness of a one-stage advancement in phenology of 0.05 intact fruits, approximately corresponding to 25 seeds (based on that intact fruits on average contain 500 seeds, Appelqvist et al., 2007, A. Valdés and J. Ehrlén, pers. obs.).
+Plant individuals in populations where the predator was present produced on average 15% less intact fruits in 2010 (0.83 vs. 0.97) and 20% less intact fruits 2011 (0.61 vs. 0.76) compared with populations where the predator was absent.
+In populations with the predator, the proportion of fruits, flowers and buds damaged by the caterpillar explained between 0.22 and 49.54 % (mean = 27.72 %, R2-values from Poisson GLMs) of the total variation in fitness within populations and years.
+Caterpillar predation explained also 26.39 % of the variation in mean fitness among populations and years (R2-value from linear model).